sagangwee/sagangwee.github.io/_books/2017-05-25-the-rape-of-nanking.md

 * Bayonetted babies into boiling water
 * Hang people by their tongues on metal hooks
 * Disemboweled women, sliced off their breasts and then nailed them to alive to walls
 * The Yangzte River literally ran red with blood

-Lesson: When totalitarian regimes oppresses the individual to the point where the individual loses all value and is treated as a means rather than an end (Kant anyone?) people can view others as insects or "pigs" (Japanese soldier: "A pig is more valuable now than the life of a [Chinese] human being.
+Lesson: When totalitarian regimes oppress the individual to the point where the individual loses all value and is treated as a means rather than an end (Kant anyone?) people can view others as insects or "pigs" (Japanese soldier: "A pig is more valuable now than the life of a [Chinese] human being.
 That's because a pig is edible.").
 They can become utterly ruthless and unfeeling.